solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 I note that the weather had been dry for a long time; the plot of land on which I stood formed a hill, it was a meadow (with many cracks as a consequence of the dryness), the subsoil was a diluvial scree common to the whole area and upon that was an approximately one and a half feet deep layer of sand, which bore a covering of grass plants.

+All of a sudden I heard hissing and buzzing across the forest (behind me) and, after listening it for two to three seconds, a fall behind me in the distance about three to four paces away.
+The sound was directed east, hinting towards the forest.
+When this action caught my attention, it was like an air-filled ox bladder had burst.
+Through this I heard the echo of the hissing from the forest.

 ...